rowdentech/coding-test/README.md

 3. Bonus: Expose the `Maths` class as an API using a web framework of your choice (e.g., Flask, FastAPI) and containerize the application using Docker.

+## Clarifying points:

+1. We aren't testing your maths knowledge.
+If you want to implement a prime number generator as a method that's great!
+You'll only score for code style and technique though.

+2. Use of type hints, custom error classes (if required), clean code and modern coding standards are all positively judged.
+We acknowledge there isn't much time, but coding to a high standard and showing you understand these things will win you points.

+3. You can't use chatgpt for this, or copilot or other AI tools.